Connect with others who understand.

 Medically reviewed by Angelica Balingit, M.D.

-Hypothalamic obesity is abnormal weight gain and obesity that is caused by damage to the hypothalamus.
-The hypothalamus is the part of your brain that serves as your brain’s control center for hunger, satiety (feeling full), and energy balance.
+Hypothalamic obesity is unusual weight gain and obesity that can happen after damage to the hypothalamus.
+The hypothalamus is a small but important part of the brain that helps control hunger, satiety (the feeling of being full), and energy balance (how your body uses and stores calories).

-People living with hypothalamic obesity may feel hungry all the time, even if they’ve just eaten.
-They may also have a difficult time losing weight, even with diet and exercise.
-This article will review signs of hypothalamic obesity, common causes, and potential treatment options.
+People living with hypothalamic obesity may feel hungry much of the time, even if they’ve just eaten.
+They may also have a difficult time losing weight, even with changes to eating habits and physical activity.

-Hypothalamic obesity is a type of obesity caused by damage to the hypothalamus, a small but important region at the base of your brain.
-In order to understand hypothalamic obesity, we need to learn more about what the hypothalamus does.
+Hypothalamic obesity is a type of obesity caused by damage to the hypothalamus, which is located at the base of your brain.
+To understand hypothalamic obesity, it helps to know what the hypothalamus does.

 The hypothalamus helps regulate several body functions, including: